renebrummel/ForNAV.TrainingModules/Modules/20 Add Reports To An Extension/AddReportsToExtension.Trainer.md

 Demo

+* Create a new extension
-* Download the extension we made in Create a Report
+* Download and unpack the extension we made in Create a Report
-* Unpack extension
-* Open in VS Code, fix errors and other things
+* Open in VS Code, copy the report and layout to your new extension
 * Explain the ForNAV Report AL files and the Layout files
-* Explain necessary dependencies
+* Add and explain necessary dependencies
 * Create new header line report
+* Connect the ForNAV Designer to the extension instead of the server.
+Explain
 * Save as AL File in the extension
 * Publish